DavidSaldivia/antupy/README.md

 # antupy
-antupy (pronounced *antu-py*[^1], from the mapudungún word "antu" (sun)[^2]) is an open-source python library to analyse (thermal) energy systems using stochastics methods.
-It includes a series of classes and methods to simulate energy conversion and energy storage systems, under uncertain timeseries constraints (weather, market, human behaviour, etc.).
+`antupy` (from the *mapuzugun* word "antü" (sun)[^1]) is an open-source python library to analyse (solar thermal) energy systems.
+It is a toolkit of classes and methods to help simulate energy conversion and energy storage systems, under uncertain timeseries constraints (weather, market, human behaviour, etc.).

-It is an object-oriented software, with a unit manager in its core, creating two classes: `Var` and `Array`, to represent escalars and vectors (or timeseries), respectively.
-To help simulate real world systems, it provides five main classes: Models, Plants, Timeseries Generators, and Analysers.
-The different analysers allow a wide range of outputs such as: technical, economics, financial, environmental (emissions), etc. It also include a toolbox with classes and functions like an unit management system, a thermophysical properties library, and a heat transfer coefficient library.
+It is an object-oriented software, structured in three main interdependent modules:
+ - A **unit manager** to store and represent physical quantities.
+It offers three classes to represent data structures. `Var`, for scalar or 0D data; `Array`, for 1D-vectors (or timeseries), and `Frame` for 2D-dataframe-style data.
+ - To help **simulate** real world systems, it provides classes to represent `Model`s and `Plant`s, that can be used with different analysers, such as, the `Parametric` class.
+To help these simulations, a couple of Timeseries Generators (`TSG`s) are presented, such as `Weather`, `Market`, and Hot Water Draw (`HWD`) data generators.
+ - A set of **utility** modules based on the unit manager system. `props`: a thermophysical properties library; `htc`: a heat transfer coefficient library; `solar`: a module with solar-related functions; `loc`: a location manager.

-Due to the wide range of possibilities, the current development is focused on applying this methodology on real research projects.
-Therefore, at the moment, the only Models implemented are domestic hot water heaters (DEWH) and concentrated solar thermal systems (CST).
-The available analysers are techno-economics and financial.
+Due to the wide range of possibilities and variety of these systems, the development has been focused on the developers' research.
+Therefore, at the moment, the only simulations implemented so far are domestic hot water heaters (DEWH) and concentrated solar thermal systems (CST).

+## Documentation
+Check the documentation, cloning the repository and run 'docs/make.bat html' in your python environment.
+The docs has not yet been published.

-## the `antupy` variable system
+## The `antupy` variable system
-`antupy` works in its core with a Unit management module `units`, which include the class `Unit` to represent units compatible with the SI unit system.
-From this, two type of variables are possible.
-The `Var` class to manage single variables in the form of `(value:float, unit:str)` structure.
-And the `Array` class for structures in the form of `(array:np.ndarray, unit:str)`.
+`antupy` works in its core with a unit management module `units`, which include the class `Unit` to represent units that are compatible with the SI unit system.
+From this, three type of variables are introduced.
+ 1. The `Var` class to manage single variables in the form of `(value:float, unit:str)` structure.
+ 2. The `Array` class for structures in the form of `(array:np.ndarray, unit:str)`.
+ 3. The `Frame` class for structures in the form of `(frame:pd.DataFrame|pl.DataFrame, unit:str)`.

-## methodology
+## Methodology
 `antupy` methodology divides the analysis in three sections: problem definition (pre-processing), simulations, and the analysis itself (post-processing).

 ### the problem definition